-Freshwater of potable standards is supplied to urban areas by Municipal authorities for consumption (DWI, 2005), and is mostly used for drinking and cooking, bathing, washing and cleaning, waste transportation and irrigation of landscaped areas.
+Municipal authorities supply freshwater of drinkable standards to urban areas, (DWI, 2005), which is mostly used for drinking and cooking, bathing, washing and cleaning, waste transportation and irrigation of landscaped areas.

-Although there are considerable variations of water use within the nondomestic sector relating to building type, size and construction age, the typical non-domestic building consumes around two-thirds of water for urinal and toilet flushing.
+Although there are considerable variations of water use within the nondomestic sector relating to building type, size and construction age, the typical non-domestic building uses around two-thirds of water for urinal and toilet flushing.